nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 In the directory `platform_integration_example` an example integration can be viewed.
 This example works on UNIX systems so modules which works on such a system has been choosen.

+# Integration procedure

+Of course an integration procedure can be that all module functions are correctly implement from start to end and in the end everything is joined and everything works (big-bang integration).
+This mostly is a very very hard way to do an integration since it is wellknown that it is nearly impossible to write so much code without an error is sneaked in and this error will can be very very hard to located in a running system.

+Instead in Nabto Edge a integration procedure is laid out with supporting test code so that the integrator can create the integration interfaces one by one and get them tested.
+Thus once the overall integration is to be made, hopefully no errors (or only minor errors) will occur.

+The integration procedure with supporting tests are as follows:

+1. Log interface
+2. Timestamp interface
+3. Threads interface
+4. Event queue
+5. DNS interface
+6. UDP interface
+7. TCP interface
+8. LocalIP interface
+9. MDNS